 Type “sudo apt-get install flex” to get flex

-Installation of OPENMPI-2.1.1 gets complete.
+Installation of OPENMPI-2.1.1 gets completed.

 Paste ‘‘export LD_LIBRARY_PATH:=$PATH:/usr/lib/openmpi/lib’’ in .bashrc file

-Now, you are ready to run the executable of Tomofast-x called ‘tomofast3D’ (provided in the archive containing this manual).
+Now, User is ready to run the executable of TOMOFAST-x called ‘tomofast3D’ (provided in the archive containing this manual) or compiled using the source code downloaded from the github project provided above.

+Errors while/ after Installation

+There may be some potential errors while/ after Installation.
+One of the example has been shown in this section.
+If User gets the error (libgfortran.so.4) as shown below in Figure 6.